gsa-oes/office-of-evaluation-sciences/_about/services.md

 - The program operates on a large scale or with many people
 - There is the ability to give groups of people different versions of a program or program change

 If this sounds like you, please get in touch!
-We’re excited to work with agency partners across government.
-The structure of our collaborations can vary but often follow one of several **<a href="{{ '/assets/files/oes-services-list-fy-23.pdf' | prepend: site.baseurl }}" target="_blank">common partnership formats</a>**.
+We’re excited to work with agency partners across government. **<a href="{{ '/assets/files/oes-services-list-fy-23.pdf' | prepend: site.baseurl }}" target="_blank">Learn more about working with the Office of Evaluation Sciences</a>**, our service offerings, and criteria for collaborations.

 Email us at <a href="mailto:oes@gsa.gov?subject=Partnering with OES: Project Idea">oes@gsa.gov</a> to start the conversation.
 We do not have the ability to respond to all collaboration proposals, but we consider each opportunity carefully.
 We look forward to hearing from you!